eqbeats/eqbeats/README.md

 * Nettle
 * ctemplate
 * FFmpeg with libopus support
-* Optional: OpenBSD netcat and a Haskell compiler (like GHC) for hitsd
+* Optional: OpenBSD netcat, a Haskell compiler (like GHC), and the Network haskell lib for hitsd
 * Optional: OpenBSD netcat, Python 3.x and psycopg2 for YouTube support

 ### Preliminary setup